harness/developer-hub/release-notes/platform.md

 - You can now hide sensitive log information in the Harness UI based on regular expression patterns.
 (PL-46531, ZD-56849)

-   For more information, go to [Hide log information using regex patterns](/docs/platform/delegates/manage-delegates/hide-logs-using-regex).
+   For more information, go to [hide log information using regex patterns](/docs/platform/delegates/manage-delegates/hide-logs-using-regex).

    This item requires Harness Delegate version 24.01.82110 or later.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).